ZSmain/zeedoku/README.md

 # Zeedoku

-Building the famous 'Soduku' puzzle game using SvelteKit.
+Building the famous 'Sudoku' puzzle game using SvelteKit.